Variational Learning Finds Flatter Solutions at the Edge of Stability: Stability Threshold for a Simple Case of Variational Learning

-The updated iterate $\mathbf{m}^{\boldsymbol{\epsilon}}_{t+1}$, conditioned on $\mathbf{m}_{t}$, depends on the $N_{s}$ Monte Carlo samples $\boldsymbol{\epsilon}= [\boldsymbol{\epsilon}_{1},\boldsymbol{\epsilon}_{2},..,\boldsymbol{\epsilon}_{N_{s}}]$.
-Compared to standard gradient descent, the update step in Variational GD, is determined by gradients averaged over a local neighborhood of perturbed weights.
+The updated iterate $\mathbf{m}^{\boldsymbol{\epsilon}}_{t+1}$ depends on the $N_{s}$ Monte Carlo samples $\boldsymbol{\epsilon}= [\boldsymbol{\epsilon}_{1},\boldsymbol{\epsilon}_{2},..,\boldsymbol{\epsilon}_{N_{s}}]$.
+Compared to the standard gradient descent, the update step in Variational GD (VGD), is determined by gradients averaged over a local neighborhood of perturbed weights.
 As a result, the update introduces two interacting effects influencing its stability threshold: (1) a \textit{perturbation effect}, originating from the perturbation covariance $\boldsymbol{\Sigma}$, and (2) a \textit{smoothing effect}, resulting from averaging gradients across $N_{s}$ Monte Carlo samples.
-Similar to Lemma~\ref{quad_descent}, we can derive the stability threshold for the above Variational GD and show that it is smaller than that of GD. \begin{restatable}{theorem}{mainproof} Consider the Variational GD update \eqref{weight-perturb} on the quadratic loss \eqref{quad-loss}, then the loss decreases on average as
+Similarly to Lemma~\ref{quad_descent}, we can derive the stability threshold for the above VGD and show that it is smaller than that of GD. \begin{restatable}{theorem}{mainproof} Consider the VGD update \eqref{weight-perturb} on the quadratic loss \eqref{quad-loss}, then